Skip to content

 Option Type Default Description

-allowedRuleTypes string[] ["cursor", "copilot", "cline", "claude-code"] Array of rule types to search for and parse
+allowedRuleTypes string[] All 11 types Array of rule types to search for and parse

-defaultRuleTypes string[] [] Array of rule types pre-selected when component loads
+defaultRuleTypes string[] [] Array of rule types pre-selected in the UI on load

 Default Configuration#

-If no configuration is provided, the plugin defaults to:
+If no configuration is provided, the plugin defaults to enabling all 11 rule types:

 aiRules: